Kaedras/HunterPie-SyncPlugin/README.md

 # Important notice:
+14/12/2020

+I've just released an update, the plugin should be working now, but it needs more testing.
+If you encounter any issues please report them by either opening an issue on github or by contacting me on discord (kaedras#8880).

 29/11/2020

 Update: Thanks to recent changes to HunterPie the plugin is now easier to work on.
 I will release an updated version soon.